jgoizueta/nio/README.txt

 BigDec() is a handy convenience to define BigDecimals; it permits us to use BigDec(1) instead of BigDecimal('1')
-(I find tedious to type all those quotes.)
+(I find it tedious to type all those quotes.)
 It can also be used with Float arguments, e.g.:
   BigDec(0.5)
 But this is a questionable use (for example it has been disregarded in Python Decimal.)